-The Problem Most football loving Americans during the fall and winter months have fewer outdoor activities due to weather issues, shorter days, and those in nice weather (the South) are WAY into their football -- both with college teams and professional.
-Add in fried cooking, eight or more hours being sedentary watching football over the weekend, and feeding yourself with food and beer, and you can extrapolate why football fans tend to add more weight than the average American.
+Most football-loving Americans have fewer outdoor activities during the fall and winter months due to weather issues and the shorter days.
+And those with nicer weather (the south) are very into their football, both college and professional.
+Add in fried cooking, eight or more hours being sedentary watching football over the weekend, and snacking on food and beer, and you can extrapolate why football fans tend to add more weight than average.

 The Solution (It Depends -- It May Be Your Goal to Gain Weight)

 Are you trying to gain weight?
 If you are mixing these additional calories with a heavy weightlifting program and working on building strength and size, the football season is perfect for you to put on added muscle mass.
 There is nothing wrong with a heavy lift cycle during this time of year; it actually works quite well.
 If you want to be big, you have to eat big (and lift big too).

 I have been doing this type of training for 20 years and purposely adding 10 or more pounds of mass for strength gains.
 However, as I age, the weight comes on easier but it leaves in the spring running season much slower, making sprint running progression very painful.

 Quite simply, the amount of calories coming in during football season is way more than you are burning.
 You will gain weight when this happens.
 It depends on your goals.
 Are you trying to lose weight or to not gain weight?
 If you are trying to lose, you need to exercise more during the week and even the weekend and/or reduce your food intake during the football weekend.

 If you are not trying to gain weight and you notice you have increased size every year after the Super Bowl and you don't lose it during the "off-season," you may want to alter your eating and exercise habits during the season.